 Known as Chile’s Napa Valley for the stance this region has taken to promote wine tourism in the country, Colchagua Valley boasts some of the best wineries in the country and thus, some brilliant red wine varieties.
-Located just a short drive from Santiago, you can either take a day long wine tour in the valley or choose to extend it to weeks.
+Located just a short drive from Santiago, you can either take a day long wine tour in the valley or choose to extend it to weeks during your trip to Chile.
 Discover the art of turning a bunch of grapes into excellent bottled wine at Colchagua.
 To get started, here are 5 wineries in Colchagua Valley you must visit:

 This gorgeous vineyard is a delight for any wine connoisseur.
 You will be taken into the magnificent barrel room in an open-air cart and allowed to admire the pride and joy of this wine estate.
 The ubiquitous angel motifs in the winery and on the wine label adds a lot of character to Montes winery.
 When you’re done sampling wine and exploring the winery, head to the Bistro Alfredo for a bite.
 Might as well accompany your lunch with some delectable wine too.

 - Opening hours: Monday to Sunday (9:00 to 18:00)